mckaywrigley/chatbot-ui/README.md

 ## News

-Chatbot UI 2.0 will launch on January 3rd, 2024.
+Chatbot UI 2.0 will launch on Monday January 8th, 2024.

 See a [preview](https://x.com/mckaywrigley/status/1738273242283151777?s=20).